ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 ## Data Cleaning

-* Remove year column in excel since some years were wrong
+* Removed year column in excel since some years were wrong

 * Checked for duplicates